kuksag/cli-calculator/README.md

 ```

 ## Run CLI
-Either from IntelliJ or via `./gradlew build ` and then `.jar` (since gradle has [some problem](https://discuss.kotlinlang.org/t/readline-in-native-returns-null/24518/7) with interactive apps)
+Either from IntelliJ or via `./gradlew build ` and then `.jar` (since `./gradlew run` has [some problem](https://discuss.kotlinlang.org/t/readline-in-native-returns-null/24518/7) with interactive apps)